Member09/llm_journey/README.md

 Data Set from : https://www.kaggle.com/datasets/kazanova/sentiment140

 The notebook inccludes an EDA on dataset, and training using Bayesian Algorithm and XGBoost algorithm.
 What effect will LLMs have on this use-case?

+## Points to Ponder
+Understand few concepts in research papers.